scriptrdotio/howto/mqtt/publish_to_remote_mqtt.md

 return mqttClient.publish("io.scriptr.mqtt", JSON.stringify({"fan":"on"}));
 ```

-- **Note 1**: the message you send should be a string, plain text or stringified JSON
+**Note**: the message you send should be a string, plain text or stringified JSON

-- **Note 2**: in the above example, we're using mqtt.
-Resorting to mqtts requires passing a root CA
+## Publish using mqtts

+- When using mqtts, you might have to provide a client certificate, a root CA or both.
+These are passed along with the **options** parameter of **mqtt.getInstance()**
+- The free online broker we are using in these example expects root CA when connecting on port 8883
+- We will assume that our